Adiaslow/kim-lab-tools/README.md

 ## Overview

-This repository contains various python-based tools that represent modular refactors of pre-existing code or new code for a variety of tasks.
+A python-based toolkit representing modular refactors of pre-existing code Kim Lab programs or new tools for a variety of tasks like:

+- ROI area analysis

 ## Installation